Hauer-Heinrich/hh_http2_push/README.md

 ```

 ### Features
-- works for compressed files
+- works for compressed files (extension configuration)
-- works for concatenate files
+- works for concatenate files (extension configuration)
 - works for "normal" files

 ### Todos
 - optimize code

 ### Deprecated

+### NOTICE
+In most cases it is not good to push all files.
+So try different versions - single files - concatenate and not concatenate and so on.
+That's an idiotic thing.
+In many cases, it is enough to "just" push the css.

 ### IMPORTENT NOTICE